mortonne/psifr/docs/guide/score.rst

 Filtering and sorting
 ---------------------

-Now that we have a merged :code:`DataFrame`, we can use Pandas methods to quickly get different views of the data.
+Now that we have a merged :py:class:`~pandas.DataFrame`, we can use Pandas methods to quickly get different views of the data.
 For some analyses, we may want to organize in terms of the study list by removing repeats and intrusions.
-Because our data are in a :code:`DataFrame`, we can use the :code:`DataFrame.query` method:
+Because our data are in a :py:class:`~pandas.DataFrame`, we can use the :py:meth:`~pandas.DataFrame.query` method:

 .. ipython:: python